cybiere/baboossh/README.rst

 Note on AI assisted development
 +++++++++++++++++++++++++++++++

-Up until this commit, no AI has been used in this project.
+Up until commit `cde5130`, no AI has been used in this project.
 From now on I'll try to spend some time on this project and I will use Claude Code.
 Code will be reviewed and the AI tool will have small, defined, iterative instructions.
 If you do not want to have AI-written code, feel free to fork this repo or to contribute to the code :)

-| Last version without AI assisted dev : v1.2.1
+Last version without AI assisted dev : `v1.2.1`

 Install
 +++++++